-15. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 August 2017
+16. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 August 2019

-Up to the date of issue of the financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 August 2017 and which have not been early adopted in the financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 August 2019 and which have not been early adopted in these financial statements.

-The Fund is in the process of making an assessment of what the impact of these amendments, new standards and interpretations is expected to be in the period of initial adoption.
-So far, it has concluded that the adoption of them is unlikely to have a significant impact on the Fund's results of operations and financial position.
+The Fund is in the process of making an assessment of the impact expected of these amendments, new standards and interpretations in the period of initial application.
+So far, it has concluded that the adoption of them is unlikely to have a significant impact on the financial statements.